Characteristics-

 2. Purity-

 The gasoline to be used as a motor fuel must be free from dirt, grease, and traces of chemicals and water.
 A reputed refiner is very careful to see that such foreign material is present in his gasoline.
-The retail marketer is also responsible to some extent for the purity of the gasoline that he delivers to the public.
+The retail marketer is also responsible to some extent for the purity of the gasoline which he delivers to the public.

 3. Sulphur content-